Skip to main content

 5301.601-91 Department of the Air Force Contracting Self-Inspection Program

-(a) The DAF Self-Inspection program assesses compliance with federal laws, regulatory policies, DoD and AF directives, and instructions across the enterprise.
+(a) The DAF Self-Inspection program assesses compliance with federal laws, regulatory policies, DoD and DAF directives, and instructions across the enterprise.
 It is also used to verify adequacy of contract preparation.

-(b) SCOs will manage a self-inspection program, which includes both the assessment of individual contract files and the assessment of contracting management programs contained in the Contracting Self-Assessment Communicator (SAC) as required by DAFI 90-302, The Inspection System of the Department of the Air Force.
-As a minimum, contracting offices must perform self-inspections of individual contract files on an annual basis.
+(b) SCOs will manage a self-inspection program, which includes both the assessment of individual contract files and the assessment of contracting management programs contained in the Management Internal Control Toolset (MICT) Self-Assessment Checklists (SACs) as required by DAFI 90-302, The Inspection System of the Department of the Air Force, and the assessment of individual contract files.
+As a minimum, contracting offices must perform post-award self-inspections of individual contract files on an annual basis.
+The results of the assessment of contracting management programs contained in the SACs are reported in MICT by individual units.
+The results of self-inspection of individual contract files are not reported in MICT.

 5301.602-1 Authority